 |The root term pemphig- derives from the Greek [πεμφίγος] meaning a pustule or blister; the suffix -oid is also Greek [ειδής] meaning “similar to” of “kind of”.
 Therefore the medical term pemphigoid means “similar to blisters”

-There is discussion of when was this word first used, but it looks as though it was first published in 1763 in the book “Pathologia Methodica Practica, seu de Cognoscendis Morbis” by the French physician and botanist Francois Boissier de la Croix de Sauvages (1706 – 1767)
+There is discussion as to when was this word first used, but it looks as though it was first published in 1763 in the book “Pathologia Methodica Practica, seu de Cognoscendis Morbis” by the French physician and botanist Francois Boissier de la Croix de Sauvages (1706 – 1767)

 1. “Revue D’Histoire Des Sciences” Louis Dulieu, 1969